Contents of this Section:

 Statement and send it to Human Resources for resolution.

-Human Resources will evaluate the situation and report its results on
+Once submitted by the employee, Human Resources will evaluate the situation and report its results on

 Interest Disclosure Statement to the supervisor, and the supervising